zapabob/ROCm/README.md

 **Note**: *render group* is required only for Ubuntu v20.04.
 For all other ROCm supported operating systems, continue to use *video group*.

-* For ROCm v3.7 and future releases,the clinfo path is changed to -  */opt/rocm/opencl/bin/clinfo*.
+* For ROCm v3.5 and releases thereafter,the *clinfo* path is changed to -  */opt/rocm/opencl/bin/clinfo*.

-* For ROCm v3.5 and older releases, the clinfo path remains unchanged -  */opt/rocm/opencl/bin/x86_64/clinfo*.
+* For ROCm v3.3 and older releases, the *clinfo* path remains unchanged -  */opt/rocm/opencl/bin/x86_64/clinfo*.

 # AMD ROCm Documentation Updates